 We have set Net Zero carbon targets across all our Funds under management.
 We aim to achieve Net Zero across our Funds' scope 1, 2 and material scope 3 emissions by 2040.
 Given our investment focus and our lease agreements with most occupiers, the large majority of our Funds' GHG emissions relate to the Fund occupiers' use of the assets (i.e., operational emissions).
-For Funds where development activity is high, construction-related GHG emissions are also considered material, and we are working towards reducing those over time, with the aim of achieving net zero construction-related emissions by 2030.
+For Funds where development activity is high, construction-related GHG emissions are also considered material, and we are working towards reducing those over time, with the aim of achieving net zero construction-related emissions by 2030 for Tritax Big Box REIT plc, and 2040 at the latest for all other relevant Funds.